Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Approach

-\textbf{2) Action.} The action $a$ of our reinforcement learning agent is to select a vertex in the association graph and add it to the partial solution $\mathbb{U'}$. \textbf{By the definition of graph matching, we can not match two nodes in $G^{1}$ to the same node in $G^{2}$ and vice versa.} Therefore, in our basic RL framework, we can only select the vertices in the available vertex set.
+\textbf{2) Action.} The action $a$ of our reinforcement learning agent is to select a vertex in the association graph and add it to the current solution $\mathbb{U'}$.
+By the definition of graph matching, we can not match two nodes in $G^{1}$ to one same node in $G^{2}$ and vice versa.
+Therefore, in our basic RL framework, we can only select the vertices in the available vertex set.
 Take Fig.~\ref{fig:ag} for an example, once we select the vertex ``1a", it means we have matched node ``1" in $G^{1}$ and node ``a" in $G^{2}$.
 Then, we can not match node ``1" to node ``b" or ``c" later, which means we can not select vertices ``1b" or ``1c".
-Given partial solution $\mathbb{U'}$, the available vertices set $\mathbb{V}$ is written as (supposed the association graph is fully connected):
+Given partial solution $\mathbb{U'}$, the available vertices set $\mathbb{V}$ is written as:

-where $V^{a}$ is the vertices in the association graph, whose adjacent matrix is $\mathbf{A}$.
+where $V^{a}$ is the vertices in the association graph, whose adjacency matrix (0 for no edge connected and 1 for existing edge connected) is $\mathbf{A}$.
 Eq.~\ref{eq:available_set} holds since two vertices are connected if they do not contain the same node from the input graphs.
 If a vertex is connected to all vertices in $\mathbb{U'}$, then it has no conflict.
 Given the available set, we mask all unavailable vertices in the association graph to make sure that the agent can not select them, as illustrated by the blurred vertices in Fig.~\ref{fig:ag} .

-Then, the action is to pick a node $v$ from the available vertices set $\mathbb{V}$, where $\mathbb{U}_{old}$ is the old partial solution, and $\mathbb{U}_{new}$ is the new partial solution after an action.
+Then, the action is to pick a node $v$ from the available vertices set $\mathbb{V}$: $\mathbb{U}_{old} \xrightarrow{v \in \mathbb{V}} \mathbb{U}_{new}$, where $\mathbb{U}_{old}$ is the old partial solution, and $\mathbb{U}_{new} $ is the new partial solution after an action.

-It is worth noting that, the requirement that the agent need to select vertex from the available set only exists in our basic RL framework. \textbf{In our later proposed revocable RL framework, the agent can select any vertex without constraint.}
+It is worth noting that, the requirement that the agent needs to select the vertex from the available set only exists in our basic RL framework. \textbf{In our later proposed revocable RL framework, the agent can select any vertex without constraint.}

-\textbf{3) Reward.} We define the reward $r$ as the improvement of the objective score between the old partial solution and the new partial solution after executing an action according to Eq.~\ref{eq:newobj}:
+\textbf{3) Reward.} We define the reward $r$ as the improvement of the objective score between the old partial solution and the new partial solution after executing an action.